christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 CMD ["npm", "start"]
 </pre>

-So, what does all of these commands do?
+These instructions (one per line) all create a new read-only *layer* in the Docker image.
+So, what does all of these instructions do?
 Let's go through them!

 - `FROM node:12`